team-dev-docs/devdocsprod-dev-docs/dev-docs/task.md

-Can you write a documentation page that explains are the options of the dev-docs.json.
+Can you write a documentation page that explains what are the configuration options of the dev-docs.json.
 For reference here is the dev-docs.json schema below:

 ```json